haukex/bisectalk/README.md

-- Scripts used for bisection in the `bisect` directory, including `runner.sh` for the simpler bash-based bisection runner, and `viz.pl` for the Perl-based visualization.
+- Scripts used for bisection in the `bisect` directory, including `runner.sh` for the simpler bash-based bisection runner, and `viz.pl` for the Perl-based visualization

 - Examples of binary search in `binsearch.pl` and `binsearch_viz.pl`,
   plus some code to fetch the list I search in my demo in `getlist.pl`